SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Tooltip/TooltipForSpecificNode/README.md

 #Tooltip Sample

-This sample demonstrate how to customize the tooltip for nodes.
+This sample demonstrates how to customize the tooltip for the nodes.

 ## Prerequisites